Non-wellfounded parsimonious proofs and non-uniform complexity: Preliminary notions

-\subsection{Non-uniform complexity classes}
+\subsection{(Non-uniform) complexity classes}

-is a proof theoretic characterisation of the complexity class $\fppoly$ \cite{arora_barak_2009}, i.e., the class of functions computable in polynomial time (with respect to the length of the input) by a Turing machine having access to a ``polynomial amount of advice'' (determined only by the length of the input).
-If $\fptime$ is class of functions computable in polynomial time by a Turing machine, $\fppoly$ is defined~as~follows.
+We recall that $\fptime$ is the class of functions computable in polynomial time by a Turing machine, and that $\fppoly$ is the class of functions computable in polynomial time by a Turing machine with access to a ``polynomial amount of advice'' (determined only by the length of the input).
+Formally: